csound-flossmanual/csound-floss/book/05-d-delay-and-feedback.md

 delay opcodes.

-When using _delayr_ and _delayw_ the establishement of a delay buffer is broken down into two steps: reading from the end of the buffer using&nbsp;
-_delayr_ (and by doing this defining the length or duration of the buffer) and then writing into the beginning of the buffer using&nbsp;
+When using _delayr_ and _delayw_ the establishement of a delay buffer is broken down into two steps: reading from the end of the buffer using _delayr_ (and by doing this defining the length or duration of the buffer) and then writing into the beginning of the buffer using _delayw_.
-_delayw_.

 The code employed might look like this: